sontung/focus-tune/README.md

 ```

 ## Usage

-We provide scripts to train and evaluate ACE scene coordinate regression networks.
-In the following sections we'll detail some of the main command line options that can be used to customize the
-behavior of both the training and the pose estimation script.

 ### ACE Training

 The ACE scene-specific coordinate regression head for a scene can be trained using the `train_ace.py` script.